 C. Members holding state office may hold more than one position while on the board as long as they uphold all responsibilities of both positions.

-D. The consent of all proposed candidates, whether pre-slated or nominated from the floor, shall be obtained in writing before placing their names on the ticket.
-Candidates shall obtain and submit the written support of their dean or nursing program director.
+D. . (rationale: policy change)

+E. Individuals have 30 days after election in which to submit their written support from the dean/director/advisor or designee of the nursing program.
+If the signed form is not received within those 30 days, the elected candidate must vacate the position, and the position will be posted on the website for 30 days.
+This also applies to those who are elected throughout the year written support of their dean or nursing program director.
 Inability to obtain the dean’s or program director’s letter of support will result in the candidate’s name being withdrawn from the ballot. (rationale: policy change)

-E. Individuals have 30 days after election in which to submit their signed forms from the dean/director/advisor or designee of the nursing program.
-If the signed form is not received within those 30 days, the elected candidate must vacate the position, and the position will be posted on the website for 30 days.
-This also applies to those who are elected throughout the year (rationale: policy change)

 SECTION 3.
 Terms of Office

-Upon becoming elected, all officers and directors of NJNS will have the following responsibilities: (rationale: consistency, responsibilities are outlined under Article IV, Section 4, General Duties and Section 5, Specific Duties of the Board)
+(rationale: consistency, responsibilities are outlined under Article IV, Section 4, General Duties and Section 5, Specific Duties of the Board)

-serve for the entire term.
 The term is defined as a 1-year period beginning in May of the year elected and concluding in May of the following year. (rationale: clarification)

-attend monthly meetings after their election to enact a smooth transition from the current board to the incoming board, referred to as the “board elect.”
-The “board elect” members will not have a vote at these meetings until they begin their official term at the transition meeting. (rationale: moved under Article IV, Section 4, General Duties)

-provide representation at the annual convention(s): The current President will represent NJNS at the NSNA conventions and the Vice President(s) will serve as an alternate to the President.
-Also, if the resolution is accepted at the annual convention, the resolution director is encouraged to defend the resolution at the NSNA convention.
-If the President or Resolution Director is unable to attend, a representative will be selected by the board.
-All expenses for the President, Resolution Director if resolution has passed, or alternate will be covered by NJNS. (rationale: outlined on Policy book under individual duties of President, Vice-President, Resolution Director respectively)
+(rationale: moved under Article IV, Section 4, General Duties)(rationale: outlined on Policy book under individual duties of President, Vice-President, Resolution Director respectively)

 SECTION 4.
 General Duties

+Attend monthly meetings after their election to enact a smooth transition from the current board to the incoming board, referred to as the “board elect.”
+The “board elect” members will not have a vote at these meetings until they begin their official term at the transition meeting. (rationale: board duty, moved from Article IV, Section 3, Terms of Office)
-(rationale: board duty, moved from Article IV, Section 3, Terms of Office)All official NJNS correspondence must be approved by a consultant before being sent.(rationale: repetitive, already on Policy book Section 3, General Responsibilities of the Board)

-All board members are required to submit a monthly board report that reflects the duties performed during that month.
-It is to be approved and emailed to the entire board one week prior to the meeting. (rationale: repetitive, consistency and clarification)
+(rationale: repetitive, already on Policy book Section 3, General Responsibilities of the Board) submit a monthly board report that reflects the duties performed during that month. ; (rationale: repetitive, consistency and clarification)

-All board members must submit an article related to their position in every issue of Pulsebeat(rationale: consistency)
+submit an article related to their position in every issue of Pulsebeat; (rationale: consistency)

-All board members have the right to vote at the annual House of Delegates. (rationale: right, not a duty; moved to Policy book Section 3, General Responsibilities of the Board),

-All board members are required to review the Bylaws and the Policy Book and submit changes to the Health Policy and Advocacy Director by the November board meeting. (rationale: repetitive, consistency and clarification)
+;(rationale: right, not a duty; moved to Policy book Section 3, General Responsibilities of the Board), required to review the Bylaws and the Policy Book and submit changes to the Health Policy and Advocacy Director (rationale: repetitive, consistency and clarification)

-All board members contact specific schools assigned by the membership/nominations director at least once a month to promote NJNS membership and events (rationale: consistency).
+contact specific schools assigned by the membership/nominations director at least once a month to promote NJNS membership and events; (rationale: consistency)

-All board members must attend the monthly board meetings. (rationale: repetitive)
+(rationale: repetitive)